-The Fifth-Year Master's Degree program (formerly called the GSAS Combined Degree program) allows Tufts undergraduates to continue on to a master's degree with the Graduate School of Arts and Sciences after completing their bachelor's degree.
+The Fifth-Year Master's Degree program allows Tufts undergraduates to earn a master's degree with the Graduate School of Arts and Sciences after completing their bachelor's degree.
+This rewarding degree program is an ideal fit for Tufts undergraduates who are interested in rigorous, innovative programming.

 In this program, students complete all requirements for the BA, BS, or BFA and for the MA, MS, or MAT.
 The last two years of undergraduate study are integrated with the first year of graduate work, eliminating duplication of courses and reducing the time required to earn the two degrees.